 The Port of Hastings is one of Victoria's four commercial trading ports.
 Its channels offer the deepest navigable commercial waters in Victoria with an annual capacity of over 2000 vessel movements.
 To date development has focussed on bulk commodities with the majority of the trade being liquid bulk commodities.
-The value of trade each year is approximately \$2 billion.
+The value of trade each year is approximately \$1.4 billion.

-The 2014/15 financial year saw an increase in the number of export ships, but a reduction in both import and export trade volumes through the Port of Hastings.
+The 2015/16 financial year saw an increase in the number of ships visiting the port, resulting in an increase in import trade volumes, but a reduction in export trade volumes through the Port of Hastings.
 The Port's main trade commodities include oil, liquid petroleum gas (LPG) and unleaded petrol (ULP).
+2015/16 also saw the re-commencement of steel carrying ships visiting the BlueScope wharf, which led to a movement of 160,207 tonnes of steel for the period.
 The Port's facilities include the Stony Point jetty and depot, Crib Point liquid berths 1 and 2, Long Island Point liquid berth and BlueScope Steel jetty.

-Stony Point is used by passenger ferries, the Royal Australian Navy, fishing industry, oil exploration vessels, small commercial vessels, harbour tugs and the harbour service vessel.
+Stony Point is used by passenger ferries, the Royal Australian Navy, the fishing industry, oil exploration vessels, small commercial vessels, harbour tugs and the harbour service vessel.